reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powerautomate-approval-action-deepdive.md

 ## Timeout

-Approval Task lasts forever despite
+Approval Task lasts forever despite the flow has timed out.

 ## Wait for an Approval